-Historically, areas such as the Cote d'Azur and the Dordogne were popular with those looking to step on to the French property ladder.
+Historically, areas such as the Cote d'Azur and the Dordogne were popular with those looking to step onto the French property ladder.
 Now people are buying all over the French continent depending on their individual requirements.
-Whereas people may have traditionally purchased holiday homes, overseas retirement havens or sound investments in France, it is not so unusual to find the once career hungry individuals who have had enough of the city lifestyle opting for ‘the good life’ and buying perhaps a charming rustic chalet in a bustling French ski resort or running it as a successful business on the south coast of France.
+Whereas people may have traditionally purchased holiday homes, overseas retirement havens or sound investments in France, it is not so unusual to find the once career hungry individuals who have had enough of the city lifestyle opting for ‘the good life’ and buying a charming rustic chalet in a bustling French ski resort or running a successful business on the south coast of France.
 There are also some who are fortunate to run a web-based business that is not location-dependent so that they can experience the benefits of living and working in France.

 Start buying property

-In Bordeaux there are many options when purchasing your property:
+Apart from our own Property For Sale page, in Bordeaux there are many options when purchasing your property:

-- Private Sale
+- Private sale

-- Using the services of a Solicitor ('Notaire')
+- Using the services of a notaire

-- Through a local Estate Agent
+- Through a local estate agent

 - At auction